 O’Level Subject Requirements

-Candidate who have met the cut-off mark are also required to meet the SSCE requirements for the admission which is acquiring a minimum of 5 credits in the following:
+Candidates who have met the cut off mark are also required to meet the SSCE requirements for admission, which is acquiring a minimum of 5 credits in the following:

 - English Language